 What is child abuse?Child abuse is when someone, whether through action or failing to act, causes injury, death, emotional harm, or risk of serious harm to a child.

 Read through the sections below on the different types of child abuse and precursors to abuse, so you can learn the signs.
 If you see any of these things happening, signs of abuse in anyone you know, or are a victim of child abuse, get help right away.
 Our Childhelp National Child Abuse Hotline is a 24-hour hotline with resources to aid in every child abuse situation.
-All calls are confidential.
+All calls, texts, and chats are confidential.
 Call 1-800-4-A-CHILD (1-800-422-4453) for help.
-For additional resources like Risk Factors and Protective Factors or Handling Child Abuse Disclosures, visit our Story & Resource Center.
+Here are some additional resources:

 Physical abuse of a child is when a parent or caregiver causes any non-accidental physical injury to a child.
 There are many signs of physical abuse.
 If you see any of the following signs, please get help right away.